 At GAFSP we believe that blended finance investments have the potential to transform not just development finance as we know it but also the lives of ordinary people.

 Just look at Ani Kinzang.
-As she combines her farming and spiritual practice, the Buddhist nun's hazelnut orchard continues to thrive.
+As she combines her farming and spiritual practice, the ow does Mountain Hazelnuts' business model work?